-The school pays full regard and commitment to following the safer recruitment, selection and pre-employment vetting procedures as outlined part three of Keeping Children Safe in Education.

-- The school will maintain a single central record which demonstrates the relevant vetting checks required including: identity, qualifications, prohibition order and right to work in the UK.
-(See: Appendix 7). - All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils. - The school will ensure that all recruitment panels include at least one person that has undertaken safer recruitment training as recommended by the LSCB. - The school will ensure that appropriate DBS risk assessments will be undertaken as required.
-Advice and support for carrying out the risk assessments can be accessed through the LTLC's HR Advisor.
+- ➤ The school pays full regard and commitment to following the safer recruitment, selection and pre-employment vetting procedures as outlined part three of Keeping Children Safe in Education. - > The school will maintain a single central record which demonstrates the relevant vetting checks required including: identity, qualifications, prohibition order and right to work in the UK. - All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils. - > The school will ensure that all recruitment panels include at least one person that has undertaken safer recruitment training as recommended by the LSCB.
+This training can be through LCC or through Wellspring Academy Trust. - The school will ensure that appropriate DBS risk assessments will be undertaken as required.
+Advice and support for carrying out the risk assessments can be accessed through Springwell Lincolnshire's HR Advisor.